Lots of info here

 There are several hospitals and all are paid-for services for non-Indonesians; that’s why you must get yourself a travel insurance policy, to cover you in the event that you need treatment.

-Ask your doctor for the latest travel medication advice.
+You need to be vaccinated against covid19 to enter Indonesia and we do not see that changing any time soon.
 There is no Malaria on the island of Bali, but Dengue is present.
 Protecting yourself against mosquito bites is the most effective way to stay healthy.
 Bring a repellent containing Deet (like Off Deep Woods).

 ‘High season’ is April to December with Christmas and New Year included.
 It’s generally drier and fresher from April to September.
 Low-season is January through February/early March as it rains more and is hotter.
 There is always surf throughout the year.